dajde/pq_chat/README.md

 ## Build the project

-Before building the project, you need have `rust`, `cargo` and `make` installed on your system.
-You can install them by following the instructions on the [Rust website](https://www.rust-lang.org/tools/install).
+Before building the project, you need to have `rust`, `cargo` and `make` installed on your system.
+You can install `rust` and `cargo` by following the instructions on the [Rust website](https://www.rust-lang.org/tools/install). `make` is usually available in the package manager of your system.

 In the root directory of the project, run the following command: